WojtekThread/Sample/README.md

-In this code sample I present a utility class for handling generic condition checking.
-It operates on instance references to minimize the need of having excessive number of SOs.
-ConditionCollection has a custom drawer so that it's easily managable from an inspector.
+In this code sample I present a utility class for handling generic condition checking.\n It operates on instance references to minimize the need of having excessive number of SOs.\n ConditionCollection has a custom drawer so that it's easily managable from an inspector.